 2. Some Antibiotics

 Many antibiotics are probably relatively safe when used as directed and you’re not allergic.
-But a certain type of antibiotic may increase risk of hearing loss.
+But a certain type of antibiotic may increase risk of hearing loss: Aminoglycoside.

-Studies are in the initial stages so we haven’t seen data on human studies yet.
-The animal-testing results are convincing the medical community that there may be something to be concerned about.
+Studies are in the initial stages so we haven’t seen solid data on human studies yet.
+But there have been some individuals who appear to have developed hearing loss after taking some antibiotics.

 Aminoglycoside antibiotics are commonly used to treat: